maxjing97/Personal_Web_Development_Portfolio/UIUC_restaurants_web_app/local-api/README.md

-This is a local api created using npm's json server;
+This is a local api created using npm's json-server library;